surfacesyntacticud/guidelines/content/docs/general_guideline/Deep/lvc.md

 The complements of these constructions are sometimes attached to the noun rather than the verb because:

-* the noun can form a phrase with the complement : "the projectile has the tendency to get in the way" -> "this tendency to get in the way needs to be resolved"
+- the noun can form a phrase with the complement: _the projectile has the tendency to get in the way_ &rarr; _this tendency to get in the way needs to be resolved_

-* it's the noun that is the predicate and controls the valency.
-In the previous example, HAVE is binary predicate, not a ternary predicate.
+- it's the noun that is the predicate and controls the valency.
+In the previous example, _HAVE_ is binary predicate, not a ternary predicate.

-This first criterion explains the differing interpretations of the following two sentences.
-"A date with his girlfriend" forms a perfectly coherent phrase which allows for reformulations such as "the date with his girlfriend, it was pleasant".
-However, "part in the discussion" is less semantically transparent and therefore less prone to such reformulations.
-Because of this, the verb "take" is treated as the head of the complement.
+This first criterion explains the differing interpretations of the following two sentences. _A date with his girlfriend_ forms a perfectly coherent phrase which allows for reformulations such as _the date with his girlfriend, it was pleasant_.
+However, _part in the discussion_ is less semantically transparent and therefore less prone to such reformulations.
+Because of this, the verb _take_ is treated as the head of the complement.

 > English
 {{< conll >}}
 1	He	he	PRON	_	_	2	subj	_	_
 2	has	have	VERB	_	_	0	root	_	_